This guide shows you in a practical way how you can optimally use table, pedestal and floor fans.

 In the living room or larger rooms in general, more air circulation is often needed.
 A pedestal fan in the corner of the room can be useful here, as it distributes the airflow throughout the room through oscillation.
 For very large or angled rooms, combining several fans can also be useful – for example, two pedestal fans in opposite corners to simulate a draft.
 For living rooms in older buildings with high ceilings, it's worth tilting the fan slightly upwards: This distributes the rising warm air under the ceiling and mixes it with the cooler air near the floor.

-A floor fan can be used in long rooms (e.g., a hallway + living room combo) to send a powerful airflow from one side to the other.
-Remember to place the fan on the shady side of the room and away from direct sunlight. – otherwise it just stirs up hot air.
+A floor fan can be used in long rooms (e.g., a hallway + living room combo) to create a powerful airflow from one side to the other.
+Remember to place the fan on the shady side of the room and away from direct sunlight—otherwise, it will just stir up hot air.

 Open-plan office